AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 ```
 2. Preparing the Data for Machine Learning

-Next, unnecessary columns like PassengerId and Name are removed.
+Next, unnecessary columns like CivilianId and Name are removed.
 Categorical variables such as Sex, Status, and Gender are encoded into numerical values, and the dataset is split into features (X) and labels (y).
 ```
 def prepare_data(df):
-    df = df.drop(columns=['PassengerId', 'Name'], errors='ignore')
+    df = df.drop(columns=['CivilianId', 'Name'], errors='ignore')
     encoder = LabelEncoder()
     for col in ['Sex', 'Status', 'Gender']:
         if col in df.columns: